The Trauma-Focused Recovery (TFR) Model

 • "They weren't being honest about where they were at."

 Before anything else, I want to be clear: treatment centers are not failing out of apathy or incompetence.
 Far from it.
-They provide structure, stability, routine, safety, community, medication support, detox monitoring, peer connection, accountability, and a break from the chaos that has often been the only environment someone has known for years.
-For many of us, treatment represented the first genuinely safe environment we had been in — sometimes in our entire adult lives.
+They provide structure, safety, detox monitoring, peer connection, and accountability.
+For many of us, treatment was the first genuinely safe environment we'd been in, sometimes in our entire adult lives.
 That matters.
 It's real.
 It saved lives.
 Mine included.

 Stabilization isn't the problem.
 It's the ceiling.
 Most treatment programs are excellent at getting people out of crisis.
 Few are equipped to take them any further.